thenexthub/Codira/docs/ABI/Mangling.rst

   REABSTRACT-THUNK-TYPE ::= 'R'          // reabstraction thunk
   REABSTRACT-THUNK-TYPE ::= 'r'          // reabstraction thunk (obsolete)

-  global ::= reabstraction-thunk type 'TU' // reabstraction thunk with global actor constraint
+  global ::= global type 'TU' // reabstraction thunk with global actor constraint

-The `from-type` and `to-type` in a reabstraction thunk helper function are always non-polymorphic ``<impl-function-type>`` types.
+All reabstraction thunks have the "from" and "to" types in that order, and are always non-polymorphic ``<impl-function-type>`` types.

 ::